s191416/delta_demo/README.md

 # delta_demo
-this a demo for git and github class
+this a demo for git and github

+# Teacher

+Sajid Ali Khan